How helping others can help us

 Mindset Tool – Helping Others

 Helping others is a really great way to make you happy and to make you feel positive – shifting your focus away from yourself and on to doing something kind for someone else.
-Helping someone who is in a situation that’s worse than yours, or helping someone that’s struggling, makes you feel really good about yourself.
+Helping someone who is in a situation that’s worse than yours, or helping someone who’s struggling, makes you feel really good about yourself.
 And that makes you feel happier.
 This is something that we can really teach our children as well.

 Last year, an elderly lady on the footpath was waving us down.
-When I got out of our car, it turns out she was injured.
+When I got out of our car, it turned out she was injured.
 She’d had a fall, there was blood everywhere, and she had a big gash in her hand and head.
 Her name was Carol.
 Do you want to know what the really sad thing is?
 Carol said she’d been standing there for quite some time and no one had stopped for her.
 And it made me feel devastated that we can’t take some time to slow down and just check on each other and see if the people in our community are okay.

 The other issue is a term I learned when I was studying psychology, and it’s what is known as the bystander effect.
 This term came about after the Kitty Genovese case in 1964 where it was reported that 38 bystanders watched or heard Kitty being attacked but instead relied on others, or assumed others would intervene or call the police.
 She died, and not one of the witnesses helped her.

 Back to Carol – I felt relieved we had a first aid kit in the car.
 Because using that I was able to stop the bleeding by putting pressure on her head and also on her hand.
 My daughter was also really helpful and followed my instructions.
 I was really grateful to be able to teach my daughter the lesson that it’s important to help others and to stop and to check if people are okay.
-It made us feel good, and it really boosted our mindset; it was made us feel really happy.
+It made us feel good, and it really boosted our mindset; it made us feel really happy.

 Another thing that we do every year is organising Christmas presents for kids of single mothers who wouldn’t otherwise receive gifts.
 These mothers have left abusive relationships.
 Most of them just don’t have the funds, or access to the funds, to get presents for their kids.